scotow/notigo/README.md

 For example, if the URL is `https://maker.ifttt.com/use/eHolJ7y7b8KVk4wUgZS6mY`, your key is `eHolJ7y7b8KVk4wUgZS6mY`.

-NB: Cliking the `Edit connection` button reset the event key, but the old key seems to be usable for a while.
+NB: Clicking the `Edit connection` button reset the event key, but the old key seems to be usable for a while.

 Now that you have created the applet and got your Webhook key, you can use the library or the example command.